ujjwal-kr/system-programming-roadmap/README.md

 # System Programming Roadmap

 A three year long roadmap to teach myself compiler dev, malware reverse engineering and kernel dev fundamentals.
 To be noted they are only for the fundamental knowledge and doesn't make you a master of any.
 I will pick one or more of the below mentioned fields for later research in some specific topics.
-[Low Level Programming University](https://github.com/gurugio/lowlevelprogramming-university) is also a great resource to follow but this is my personal roadmap.
+[Low Level Programming University](https://github.com/gurugio/lowlevelprogramming-university) is also has a good list of resources to follow but this is my personal roadmap.

 Topics to study here may or may not be in order and can be studied according to your preference, gievn that prerequisites are getting fulfilled for each one of them.